senanto/amine/README.md

 - This is a **template / preview** project.
 All buttons and links are visual and do not perform actual actions.
 - Anime data is for demonstration purposes; you can replace it with your own.
-- Images are sourced from MyAnimeList CDN.
+- Images are sourced from MyAnimeList CDN & IMDb.

-## 👨‍💻 Contributing

-Contributions are welcome!
-You can:
-- Add more anime entries,
-- Improve the design,
-- Integrate a real API.

 ---